ueberauth/guardian/README.md

 An authentication framework for use with Elixir applications.

-Guardian is based on similar ideas to Warden and Omniauth but is re-imagined for modern systems where Elixir manages the authentication requrements.
+Guardian is based on similar ideas to Warden and Omniauth but is re-imagined for modern systems where Elixir manages the authentication requirements.

 Guardian remains a functional system.
 It integrates with Plug, but can be used outside of it.
 If you're implementing a TCP/UDP protocol directly, or want to